 Therapy and medication aren’t the only ways to improve your mental health.
 There are lots of things you can do on your own!
 Taking steps to educate yourself, learn your mind and body, and make changes over time in your life can improve your overall well-being.

 Learn all you can about mental health

 You can find lots of great mental health information online, on this site and many others.
-Read all you can about mental illness—what it is and how it works.
-If you’ve been diagnosed with something, you can also look up information on that specific condition.
-(Otherwise, start by taking one of our mental health screens!)
+Read all you can about mental health.
+Understand mental illness—what it is and how it works.
+If you’ve been diagnosed with a mental health condition, you can also look up information on that specific condition.
+(Otherwise, start by taking one of our mental health tests!)

 It also helps to find stories about people who have lived with mental illness.
 You can read blog posts or memoirs, watch videos, or visit forums like Reddit or other online communities.
 Hearing about other people’s experiences and mental health journeys will help you feel less alone.
 It can also help you identify exactly what’s going on and get good ideas about what might work for you.